 Over a decade later, in August 2013, the Moonflower Market underwent another significant change.
 After many years of research with the help of volunteers on the Co-op steering committee, and the hiring of legal counsel, the Board filed Articles of Restatement as a consumer-owned cooperative and became the Moonflower Community Cooperative (MCC).
 MCC is the first member-owned natural foods cooperative in Utah.

 But wait, there’s more!
 In 2014, the MCC experienced some new challenges.
 The vacant lot on the west boundary of the store was sold, causing the Co-op to lose its leased off street delivery access as well as its fire exit easement.
 At the same time, the use of the kitchen became very limited due to lack of a code compliant fire suppression system for the range hood.

 This led the Board to consider the viability of relocating the store.
 Yet, lo and behold… when the owners of the new hotel to the west began construction on the recently purchased lot, the Board was able to secure a permanent fire easement enabling the MCC to remain in its existing location.
 The focus then shifted from relocation to remodel.
 MCC has now expanded the store’s retail space, renovated the older infrastructure, built a new larger kitchen, and added a bright new full service eatery.
 The grand re-opening for the newly remodeled MCC was March 17, 2017.

 What you see today is the latest evolution of the Moonflower Community Cooperative.
 It is the culmination of efforts from over two generations.
-The MCC continues to cultivate holistic community wellness, provide socially responsible foods, goods and education to promote a healthy, sustainable community.
+The MCC continues to cultivate holistic community wellness and provide socially responsible foods, goods, and education to promote a healthy, sustainable community.